Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

   ```

 ## Governance Remarks

-The Nedap connector supports importing Nedap employee accounts, and the import functionality can be used as normal.
-However, there are some important remarks to keep in mind, see the  [Import](#import) remarks section for details.
-Reconciliation is intended for **reporting** purposes only.
+The Nedap Users Connector supports importing and reconciling Nedap user accounts.
+Reconciliation can be used to identify differences between the account references managed by HelloID and the user accounts returned by Nedap.

+The reconciliation functionality is read-only in the current versions of HelloID and the Nedap Users Connector.
+Reported differences can be investigated, but cannot be resolved directly from reconciliation.

 ### Import

+#### Employee and account information
+The import script retrieves employee and user account information from Nedap.
+A Nedap employee and the required contract information must be available before the related user accounts can be processed.

+If the employee or contract information cannot be retrieved, the related user accounts may not be included in the import.

+This means that an account not shown in the import does not necessarily indicate that the account is missing in Nedap.
+The employee or contract information required to process the account may not be available or may be excluded by the import configuration.

 #### Already linked accounts
-The import only detects users without an existing linked Nedap account in HelloID.
-Users who already have a linked account and receive additional Nedap accounts won’t appear in the entitlement import.
-Therefore, the import script is primarily intended for initial implementation.
+The import script retrieves the accounts available through the Nedap API.
+HelloID then uses the configured correlation to match the imported data to a person.

+When a person has multiple Nedap accounts, linked and unlinked accounts may exist for the same employee.
+The import script cannot determine which individual accounts within the existing HelloID account reference were previously managed by HelloID.

+As a result, an additional or unmanaged account belonging to a person who already has a linked account may not always be presented as a separate import candidate.

 #### EmployeeNumber
-To perform person correlation, the IdentificationNo is split on the dash (-) to extract the employee number.
-This differs from the approach used in the Account Lifecycle, where a custom property combining the employee number and contract number is used to correlate individual accounts.
+To perform person correlation, the `IdentificationNo` is split on the dash (`-`) to extract the employee number.
+This differs from the Account Lifecycle, where the complete identification number is used to identify an individual Nedap account.

-To store the employee number, the `_outputInfo.externalId` property is used in the field mapping.
-Please note that this field is only used by the import script.
+The employee number is stored in the `_outputInfo.externalId` property through the field mapping.
+This property is used for import and reconciliation correlation.

 #### Import configuration
-The import scripts include configuration options for which accounts to retrieve.
-By default, all accounts are retrieved and shown in the import overview, but you may want to exclude past accounts.
-This can be done by toggling `ImportOnlyActiveEmployees`, which retrieves only accounts with active contracts.

-The `ImportOnlyActiveEmployees` toggle also enables additional settings to expand the range of active contracts considered, using `daysBeforeContractStartDate` and `daysAfterContractEndDate`.
-These values can be adjusted in the configuration.
+By default, the import script retrieves all employees and their available accounts.
+This can include historical or inactive employees and may result in additional reconciliation results.

+The `Import Only Active Employees` setting can be enabled to import only employees with a contract that is considered active.

+When this setting is enabled, the following settings determine the contract period used by the import:

+- `Days before start of the contract`
+- `Days after end of the contract`

+These settings should be aligned with the conditions used in the HelloID business rules.
+When the import period and the business-rule conditions differ, an account may be managed by HelloID but excluded from the import, or included in the import while it is not expected based on the business rules.

+> [!IMPORTANT]
+> Employees without a contract in Nedap are not included when the import requires an active contract.
+This can result in employees or accounts not appearing in the import or reconciliation results.

 #### Account access
-Account access is not used in the Nedap Employee Connector; therefore, no `Account Access` entitlements will be granted.
+Account Access is not used by the Nedap Users Connector.
+Therefore, no `Account Access` entitlements will be imported or granted.

+#### Permissions
+The connector cannot retrieve the permissions assigned to existing Nedap user accounts.
+Therefore, reconciliation is limited to accounts and does not compare the actual authorizations in Nedap.

+Existing Nedap role assignments and DefaultScope assignments cannot be imported as permission entitlements.
+Permission reconciliation is therefore not supported.

 ### Reconciliation

-Reconciliation for Nedap cannot be fully used because there is a one-to-many relationship between a HelloID person and Nedap accounts.
-Due to the risk of unwanted account deletions, reconciliation should be used only as a reporting tool to compare HelloID against Nedap.
-The deletion action is blocked, but creating accounts is still possible—although this is not yet fully supported.
+#### Read-only
+In the current versions of HelloID and the Nedap Users Connector, reconciliation is read-only and intended for reporting and investigation.

+Reconciliation cannot be used to create, link or delete individual Nedap accounts.
+Any required changes must be processed through the regular account lifecycle in HelloID or handled directly in Nedap, depending on which system manages the account.

+> [!IMPORTANT]
+> Reconciliation reports differences but does not automatically resolve them.

-#### Delete action
+#### Multiple accounts
-However, if you try to delete the unmanaged account, HelloID executes the delete action from the account lifecycle, which deletes the account entitlement and consequently removes all accounts from HelloID.
-Normally, account deletions involving multiple accounts are handled in the Update.ps1 script to manage this situation.
-Therefore, deletion from reconciliation is blocked in the delete action to prevent accidental account deletions.
+A HelloID person can have multiple Nedap accounts.
+These accounts are stored together in a single HelloID account reference.

+Multiple accounts do not cause a reconciliation difference when the accounts stored by HelloID match the accounts returned by Nedap.
+For example, when HelloID expects accounts `3` and `4` and Nedap also returns accounts `3` and `4`, the account reference matches.

+A reconciliation difference occurs when the number or composition of the accounts is different.
+For example:

+- HelloID expects accounts `3` and `4`.
+- Nedap returns accounts `2`, `3` and `4`.
+- Account `2` is not included in the account reference managed by HelloID.
+- The complete result from Nedap therefore does not match the complete account reference in HelloID.

+This difference can cause the person to be reported with both `Account Missing` and `Account Unmanaged`.

+Additional or different accounts can be caused by:

+- Historical accounts.
+- Manually created accounts.
+- Duplicate accounts.
+- Accounts using an older identification format.
+- Accounts that were not created or linked by HelloID.

+#### Account Missing and Account Unmanaged
+The following interpretation should be used for reconciliation results:

+- `Account Missing` indicates that the complete account reference expected by HelloID does not match the accounts returned by Nedap.
+- `Account Unmanaged` indicates that Nedap returned account information that is not included in the account reference managed by HelloID.

+For persons with multiple accounts, both results can refer to the same difference. `Account Missing` does not necessarily mean that every account managed by HelloID is absent from Nedap.

+Always compare the individual accounts stored in the HelloID account reference with all accounts returned by Nedap before concluding that an account is actually missing.

+#### Username and account reference
+The username shown for a Nedap account may differ from the value stored in the HelloID account reference.

+Reconciliation compares the account reference managed by HelloID with the account information returned by Nedap.
+The visible username alone should therefore not be used to determine whether an account matches.

+#### Recurring reconciliation results
+Historical, manually created or otherwise unmanaged accounts can cause the same person to appear in multiple reconciliation reports.

+The person cannot be excluded completely when other accounts belonging to that person are still managed by HelloID.
+Filtering an individual account from the combined account reference is not supported.

+To reduce results caused by historical or inactive employees, enable `Import Only Active Employees` and align the contract period settings with the applicable HelloID business rules.

-#### Notification
+#### Data quality
-Reconciliation does not support custom or built-in events when deleting accounts through reconciliation.
+Reconciliation results can also help identify data-quality differences in Nedap, such as:

+- Employees without a contract.
+- Duplicate accounts.
+- Active accounts belonging to employees who are no longer employed.
+- Historical accounts using a name instead of an employee number.
+- Manually created accounts that are not managed by HelloID.

+These results do not always indicate an issue with the connector.
+They can also indicate that the account information in Nedap differs from the account information managed by HelloID.

+### Troubleshooting

+#### Person or account is not included
+Check the following:

+- The employee exists in Nedap.
+- The employee has a contract in Nedap.
+- The contract falls within the configured import period.
+- `Import Only Active Employees` is configured as intended.
+- The values for `Days before start of the contract` and `Days after end of the contract` match the business-rule conditions.

+#### Account exists in Nedap but is reported as missing
+Check all accounts belonging to the employee.
+A difference in one historical, manual or additional account can cause the complete account reference to be reported as different.

+Also verify the account reference instead of comparing only the visible username.

-#### Account loop
+#### Account Missing and Account Unmanaged are both reported
-Due to multiple accounts per HelloID person, old (unmanaged) accounts cause managed persons in HelloID to repeatedly appear in each report because of mismatches between accounts managed by HelloID and those still existing in Nedap.
-You cannot exclude the person entirely since they are still in scope, but only some of their accounts are not.
-Additionally, excluding accounts at this level is not possible.

-To minimize this issue, you are able to filter in the import script to retrieve only active accounts.
-See [Import configuration](#import-configuration)
+Compare the individual accounts in the HelloID account reference with all accounts returned by Nedap.
+Both results can be caused by one additional, missing or differently identified Nedap account.

+#### Duplicate or historical accounts
+Determine whether the account is still required and whether it was created or managed by HelloID.
+Accounts that are not managed by HelloID must be reviewed and, where applicable, corrected directly in Nedap.

 ## Provisioning

 Using this connector you will have the ability to create and manage the following items in Nedap:

 ### Roles Permissions

 * List Nedap Provisioning Roles (Name + GUID)
-* Entitlement options: *(Please keep only the scopes the customer need)*
+- Entitlement options: *(Please keep only the scopes the customer need)*
-    * DefaultScope (legacy) *Only use in Update scenario*
+  - DefaultScope (legacy) *(Only use during the update of an existing connector)*
-    * RoleScoped
+  - RoleScoped
-    * Custom Scope
+  - Custom Scope
-      * Clients
+    - Clients
-        * All Clients
+      - All Clients
-        * Clients on my Roster
+      - Clients on my Roster
-        * Clients on my Planning
+      - Clients on my Planning
-        * No Clients
+      - No Clients
-        * Calculated Clients based on Contracts *(External Mapping required)*
+      - Calculated Clients based on Contracts *(External Mapping required)*
-        * DefaultScopedLocations
+      - DefaultScopedLocations
-      * Teams
+    - Teams
-        * All Teams
+      - All Teams
-        * No Teams
+      - No Teams
-        * My Roster
+      - My Roster
-        * Calculated Teams based on Contracts *(External Mapping required)*
+      - Calculated Teams based on Contracts *(External Mapping required)*
-        * DefaultScopedTeams
+      - DefaultScopedTeams

 ### DefaultScope Permissions

 - Static values: you can use the `defaultScopeEntitlements.ps1` script or enter six static entitlements.
 These values are then used in the permissions (Defaultscope).
 The preferable way is to use the script to avoid typos.
 Make sure that the "references" match the following values.
-   - DefaultScope (legacy) *Only use in Update scenario*
+  - DefaultScope (legacy) *(Only use during the update of an existing connector)*
   - DefaultScopeTeams
   - DefaultScopeLocations
   - DefaultScopeAllClients
   - DefaultScopeAllEmployees
   - DefaultScopeMyself

 > [!WARNING]
 > Switching between static and script values results in the loss of entitlements from the configured business rules.

 ### Supported Properties

 | PropertyName            | Notes                                                  |
 | ----------------------- | ------------------------------------------------------ |
 | UserName                | Mapped as employee number + Employment Sequence Number |